Ask a hundred different coaches to explain, “What is coaching?”, and you just might get a hundred different answers.

 It’s not just about positive thinking, though.
 It’s much deeper than that.

-Whatever blocks or diminishes a person’s available energy will either slow down or derail their progress toward a desired goal.
-While working with a transformational coach, people can become aware of their false perceptions and limiting beliefs about what’s possible as they learn new ways to work through blocks and obstacles.
+Whatever blocks or diminishes a person’s available energy will either slow down or derail their progress toward their goals.
+While working with a transformational coach, people often become aware of their false perceptions and limiting beliefs about what’s possible as they learn new ways to work through blocks and obstacles.

 By reducing destructive, draining catabolic effects on energy and focusing on developing more expansive, creative, synergistic anabolic energy, a person will find it easier to work toward and attract the kinds of experiences and opportunities in life that lead to a greater sense of flow and personal satisfaction.

-Ultimately, it’s like this: Coaching helps you become aware of your energy levels so that you can choose how to use them.
+Ultimately, coaching helps you become aware of your energy levels so that you can choose how to use them.
 It also gives you the tools you need to free up blocked energy within yourself.
 You learn to leverage this newfound energy to access a higher level of consciousness and finally see possibilities that you simply couldn’t before.